siddou/siddou.github.io/_posts/2019-03-12-aws-certified-Solutions-architect.md

 ##### CloudFront Overview

-- **Edge LOcation** - This is the location where content will be cached.
+- **Edge Location** - This is the location where content will be cached.
 This is separate to an AWS Region/AZ.
 - **Origin** - This is the origin of all the files that the CDN will distribute.
 This can be either an S3 Bucket, an EC2 Instance, an Elastic Load Balancer, or Route53.
 - **Distribution** - This is the name given the CDN which consists of a collection of Edge Locations.
 - **Web Distribution** - Typically used for Websites.